 The quorum for meetings of the Council shall be three or one half of the total number of Trustees (rounded up if necessary), whichever is the greater, or such larger number as may be decided from time to time by the Trustees, as set out in Article 38.

-Meetings shall be chaired by the President or, in his/her absence, the Past President.
+Meetings shall be chaired by the President or, in his/her absence, the President-Elect.
 If neither is present, the Trustees shall decide amongst themselves who shall chair the meeting (Article 40).

 Meetings shall normally be called by the Secretary, but any Trustee may call a meeting (Article 37).